Max Fleischer: Later career

 Fleischer won a lawsuit against Paramount in 1955 over the removal of his name from the credits of his films.
 While Fleischer had issues over the breach of contract, he had avoided suing for a decade to protect his son-in-law, Seymour Kneitel, who was a lead director at Paramount's Famous Studios.
 In 1958, Fleischer revived Out of the Inkwell Films, Inc. and partnered with his former animator Hal Seeger, to produce 100 color Out of the Inkwell (1960–1961) cartoons for television.
 Actor Larry Storch performed the voices for Koko the Clown and supporting characters Kokonut and Mean Moe.
 While Max appeared in the un-aired pilot, he became too ill to appear in the series, and, in poor health, he spent the rest of his life attempting to regain ownership of Betty Boop.

 Fleischer and wife Essie moved to the Motion Picture Country House in 1967.
 Fleischer died from arterial sclerosis of the brain on September 11, 1972, two months after his 89th birthday.
 In the announcement of his death, Time Magazine labeled him the "dean of animated cartoons".
 His death preceded the reclaiming of his star character, Betty Boop, and a national retrospective.

 The anthology film The Betty Boop Scandals of 1974 started the Fleischer Renaissance with new 35mm prints of a selection of the best Fleischer cartoons made between 1928 and 1934.
 This was followed by The Popeye Follies.
 These special theatrical programs generated interest in Max Fleischer as the alternative to Walt Disney, spawning a new wave of film research devoted to an expanded interest in animation beyond trivial entertainment.

-Preservation

-A trailer for Superman (1941) produced by Max Fleischer was preserved and restored by the UCLA Film & Television Archive from the 35mm nitrate successive exposure negative and a 35mm optical track negative.
-Restoration funding was provided by ASIFA-Hollywood.
-The restoration had its world premiere at the 2024 UCLA Festival of Preservation.